 That said, the amount the site said I was saving on a given package didn’t always match up to the actual price difference when I added up the cost of the trip’s individual elements.
 In one of my test cases, it was actually cheaper to book my flight, hotel, and car separately.
 So take those supposed savings with a grain of salt (or even better, price out the components separately on your own to be sure you’re getting the best deal).

 Expedia has plenty of useful filters to help you find what you need.
-You can sort hotels by price, distance from a city’s downtown, guest rating, package discount, and property class, while flight options are given a rating “reflecting the duration of the flight, the type of aircraft, and the quality of amenities the flight offers.”
+You can sort hotels by price, distance from a city’s downtown, guest rating, package discount, and property class, while flight options can be filtered by general departure and arrival times (for example, morning vs. evening), airline, whether carry-on bags are included, and more.
+You can also sort flight options by duration (longest or shortest), price (highest or lowest), departure time (earliest or latest), and arrival time (earliest or latest).
 There’s also a map view so you can check out the location of each hotel.
-I appreciated that the site clearly showed extra baggage fees that might apply on a given flight.

 Best Feature: The breadth of choice and consistency of pricing make Expedia perhaps the best site for vacation packages.
 You may not always get the absolute lowest price here, but chances are you’ll pay a fair rate and have plenty of options to choose from.

 Expedia’s Sister Sites: Travelocity, Orbitz, and CheapTickets

 Many travelers don’t realize that Travelocity, Orbitz, and CheapTickets are all owned by Expedia Group, and typically have very similar inventory and pricing to Expedia.
 Each of these sites has similar layouts and filter options, too.
 Like Expedia, these three sites offer every possible vacation package combination involving a flight, hotel, and/or rental car.